MSc Electric Power Engineering

 This programme is designed to utilise KTH’s strong ties with research and industry leaders such as ABB, Vattenfall, Ellevio, Bombardier and the European Institute of Innovation and Technology, offering students an excellent opportunity to apply their knowledge in practical, industrial applications.

 Faculty and research

-The programme in Electric Power Engineering is given by the School of Electrical Engineering at KTH.
+The programme in Electric Power Engineering is given by the School of Electrical Engineering and Computer Science at KTH.
 The field of Electrical and Electronics at KTH is currently ranked 26th in the world by QS (17th in 2016, 16th in 2015).
 Faculty from the department in Electric Power and Energy Systems and Electromagnetic Engineering is teaching courses within this programme.